hpsaturn/hpsaturn.github.io/_posts/2023-12-19-espnowcam.md

 ## Troubleshooting

-> [!NOTE]
->To increase the performance, **the recommended use is the 1:1 mode**, and also is a good practice to configure the other radio senders around of this device in this mode, because if you have other senders in broadcasting mode together, them could be generating interference.
+To increase the performance, **the recommended use is the 1:1 mode**, and also is a good practice to configure the other radio senders around of this device in this mode, because if you have other senders in broadcasting mode together, them could be generating interference.

->
->The **Freenove camera** sometimes needs good power cable and also takes some seconds to stabilization, that means, that not worries for initial video glitches.
+The **Freenove camera** sometimes needs good power cable and also takes some seconds to stabilization, that means, that not worries for initial video glitches.

->
->**pb_decode.h error**: For **Arduino IDE users**, if you have a compiler error, maybe you forget install **NanoPb library**.
+**pb_decode.h error**: For **Arduino IDE users**, if you have a compiler error, maybe you forget install **NanoPb library**.
 Please see above in [library installation](#library-installation) section.

-> [!TIP]
-> This project was developed and thoroughly tested on PlatformIO.
+This project was developed and thoroughly tested on PlatformIO.
 While I did compile and execute it successfully on Arduino IDE using Espressif 2.0.11 and Arduino IDE 2.2.1, with PSRAM enabled, I generally avoid using Arduino IDE due to its tendency to mix everything and its buggy nature.
 Therefore, **I highly recommend using PlatformIO** for a smoother and more reliable development experience.

 ## TODO